About the college

 Sport, music and college facilities

 Events are run throughout the year.
 As the collegiate home for many part-time students with work and family commitments, the college is particularly sensitive to the need for flexibility in scheduling, as a result some events are held at weekends and during vacation periods.
+The college has also greatly expanded provision for online events to enable engagement from around the world.

-With a large number of non-resident members, the college makes a considerable effort to keep students informed about events and developments at college so that they can keep in touch with the community wherever they are in the world.
+With a large number of non-resident members, the college makes a considerable effort to keep students informed about events and developments at college so that they can keep in touch with the community and enjoy events wherever they are in the world.
 The termly calendar of events is published well in advance to help with planning and the college is active on social media.

 Facilities for students with disabilities

 The college’s main buildings are wheelchair accessible.
 Specially-adapted student accommodation is available on the college site.
+There are large monitors and adjustable desks for students to use.

 The college has an active Middle Common Room (MCR).
 The MCR Committee is made up of full-time and part-time students who work to provide support and events for all students in the college.
-The MCR is involved with welcoming new and returning students each term, runs a programme of social and sporting events each term, and is engaged through student representatives in the governance of the college.
+The MCR is involved with welcoming new and returning students each term, runs a programme of social, welfare and sporting events each term, and is engaged through student representatives in the governance of the college.

 This college accepts graduate students for the following courses: